kost/android-elf-cleaner/README.md

        and DT_RUNPATH entries (which the Android linker warns about)
 ```

+## Requirements

+You need g++ 5.x version.
+It will not work on g++ 4.x version.
+For example, it works with 16.04 Ubuntu LTS, but
+not with 14.04 Ubuntu LTS.

+## License and credits

+GPLv3 licensed.
 Based on termux ELF cleaner.